 MP for Blackley and Middleton South

-Graham Stringer is a Labour (Co-op) MP for Blackley and Middleton South, first elected in 1997.
-He currently serves on the Panel of Chairs and has previously sat on the Foreign Affairs, Science, Innovation and Technology, and Transport committees, reflecting a long-standing parliamentary career across foreign policy, science and transport matters.
+Graham Stringer is a Labour and Co-operative MP for Blackley and Middleton South, first elected in 1997.
+He currently sits on the Panel of Chairs and has served on the Foreign Affairs Committee, Science, Innovation and Technology Committee, and Transport Committee, among others, reflecting a long parliamentary career across domestic and international matters.

-Declared financial interests include three entries: two miscellaneous categories and one entry noting a family member's employment.
+Declared financial interests: three entries in total — two miscellaneous items and one involving a family member’s employment.

 Generated 21 February 2026